 Clothing: Kentucky has a great variety of weather conditions.
 It can be very hot or extremely cold.
 Make sure that you have appropriate lightweight (summer) clothing and heavyweight (winter) clothing.
 During the late summer months and early spring months it can be very warm during the day but very cold at night.
 Good winter clothing (which is a necessity here) can be purchased when you get here.
 Most students wear casual clothing on campus: jeans, pants, shorts, etc. You may need some dressy clothes for special events such as dances, parties, or interviews.

-Laundry: Washing and drying machines are located in each of the residence halls and are operated with a card purchased on campus or with cash.
+Laundry: Washing and drying machines are located in each of the residence halls and are operated with money preloaded on your student ID or with cash.

-Food: Please make sure to review the U.S. Customs website as some foods are restricted from coming in to the U.S. You will eat most of your meals in the campus facilities and you will also have access to kitchen facilities on campus with a reservation.
+Food: Please make sure to review the U.S. Customs website as some foods are restricted from coming in to the U.S. You will eat most of your meals in the campus facilities and you will also have access to kitchen facilities on campus.
 After reviewing the U.S. Customs website, we encourage you to bring permitted spices and snacks for when you miss the flavors of home.

 If you cannot fit everything into your allowed suitcase allotment (which we strongly encourage you to try and do), you may ship boxes to yourself prior to your arrival on campus.
 Packages should be addressed: